Kiran7007/Interview-Preparation/docs/android.md

  ↓
 Measure performance
 ```

-It complements unit and UI tests.

-Interview Answer:
-> Macrobenchmark measures larger user journeys on real Android devices or emulators.
 ---
 ## What is feature flagging?
 -  A feature flag controls whether functionality is enabled.
 -  It allows deployment and release to be separated.
+-  It supports gradual rollout and quick disablement
+- Example:
 ```kotlin
 if (featureFlags.newPaymentFlow) {
     NewPaymentScreen()